timvanderzee/biophysical-muscle-model/Fitting/README.md

 - `IG`: initial guess of model states
 - `weights`: weights for terms in the cost function

- This functions returns the following:
+ This functions returns the following outputs:
  - `newparms`: the new parameters, including the ones fitted
  - `out`: simulation output (e.g. model states)

 ## Step 7: validate through simulating with obtained parameters
 This is to check that everything went well.
+The simulated force should match the fitted force.